prasser/swttable/README.md

 This project is a fork of the DynamicTable implementation from the [Opal project](https://code.google.com/a/eclipselabs.org/p/opal/) with several additions and bug fixes.
 In a DynamicTable the width of columns can be specified relatively to the overall width of the table.
-Moreover, individual columns can be hidden or shown via a context menu on the table header.
+Moreover, individual columns can be hidden or shown via a context menu that may be launched by right-clicking the table header.

 Example
 ------